Call 911 if you are in immediate danger.

 - highlight the positive consequences of addressing the behaviour

 Indirectly de-escalate the situation.
 You can do this by:

 - starting a loud conversation with someone else

-Source: The above list was adapted from the 5-Minute Friend training offered by the Sexual Assault Centre of Edmonton.
+Source: 4 D’s adapted from the 5-Minute Friend training offered by the Sexual Assault Centre of Edmonton.

-Besides the 4 D’s, you can intervene in these ways:
+Besides the 4 D’s, you can still intervene:

 - If it is safe to do so, speak up and come to a victim’s defense if you witness sexual harassment and offer support.